vapor-ware/synse-docs/docs/index.md

 <p align="center"><img src="assets/img/logo.png" width="200px" /></p>

-**Synse** is a simple, scalable platform which enabled detailed monitoring and control of *physical and virtual devices*.
-These devices could be data center equipment, IoT devices, building management systems, or devices on the edge.
+**Synse** is a simple, scalable platform which enables detailed monitoring and control of *physical and virtual devices*.
+These devices could be data center equipment, IoT devices, building management systems, or hardware on the edge.
 The platform is designed to support remote lights-out management and automation.

 There are two core components to the Synse platform, the [API server](server/intro.md) and